 They sing traditional carols and listen to readings from scripture before celebrating Mass with their priest every year on December 24th.
 Anyone looking for a spiritual experience during the holiday season will enjoy this event.

 The Jesuit Church is a few steps away from St. Ursus Cathedral.
 In 2015, the last restoration of the church took place.
-It is open for visitors every day.
+Also nearby is the Stone Museum of Solothurn.
+The Jesuit Church of Solothurn is open for visitors every day.

 Solothurn is located in the lowlands of Switzerland, but the Jura Mountains are nearby.
 Therefore, if you miss the mountains while visiting Solothurn, they are right next door in Weissenstein.